PLEASE NOTE - Click here for the latest Government advice regarding restrictions for air travellers.

 COVID-19 related passenger information

-As we all look towards a recovery from the current COVID-19 crisis, here at Liverpool John Lennon Airport we are delighted to welcome back passengers as airline services continue to operate to a host of destinations.
+With the COVID-19 pandemic still impacting all of our everyday lives, here at Liverpool John Lennon Airport we are delighted to welcome passengers as airline services continue to operate to a host of destinations.

-The safety and security of all passengers and employees has always been the Airport’s top priority and throughout this crisis staff have been preparing the Airport in order to welcome back customers.
+The safety and security of all passengers and employees has always been the Airport’s top priority and throughout this crisis staff have continued to ensure that the passenger journey is as easy and safe as possible.

 Passengers can continue to take advantage of Liverpool’s Faster, Easier Friendlier experience, whilst reassured that comprehensive measures are in place to reduce the risk of infection in line with the latest Government guidance.